openbikesensor/portal/UPGRADING.md

   - Upgrade of SQL tile schema to new schema.
   - Import the nuts-regions from the web into the database.
   - Trigger a re-import of all tracks.
-- Start your portal and worker services.
+- Start your portal and worker services. ``docker-compose up -d worker portal``

 ## 0.7.0